-- 1. Congress Organizers are to ensure that space is available in the Exhibition/Poster area of the Congress venue for the presentation of FEBS activities and publications, as well as separate office and meeting space for FEBS personnel. - 2.
-The FEBS Council meeting currently follows the Closing Ceremony of the Congress and Congress Organizers should liaise with FEBS to facilitate a suitable venue.
+1. Congress Organizers are to ensure that space is available in the Exhibition/Poster area of the Congress venue for the presentation of FEBS activities and publications, as well as separate office and meeting space for FEBS personnel.

+2. The FEBS Council meeting currently follows the Closing Ceremony of the Congress and Congress Organizers should liaise with FEBS to facilitate a suitable venue.

 The separate Congress Guidelines cover in detail the awards and prizes presented and supported by FEBS at the FEBS Congress.
-These include the Diplome d'Honneur, Sir Hans Krebs Medal Lecture, the Datta Medal Lecture, the Theodor Bücher Medal Lecture, FEBS/EMBO Women in Science Award Lecture, FEBS Anniversary Prizes of the Gesellschaft fur Biochimie und Molekularbiologie (GBM) and the FEBS Press award lectures.
+These include the Diplome d'Honneur, FEBS Medal Lectures, FEBS/EMBO Women in Science Award Lecture, FEBS Anniversary Prizes of the Gesellschaft fur Biochimie und Molekularbiologie (GBM) and the FEBS Press award lectures.